 We do not do labs in our office.
 We are set up with However, if you have PPO insurance, we can provide you with a lab slip to take to the lab contracted with your insurance, and the lab will fax us the results.
 If you have HMO insurance, you can have the labs we recommend, done through your primary care physician and request the lab fax us a copy of the results as well.

 Back to Top

 Not at this time.
-However, we offer vaccine consultations to help parents better understand vaccines, and can recommend modified vaccine schedule friendly clinics or pediatricians if requested.
+However, we do offer vaccine consultations to help parents better understand vaccines, and can recommend modified vaccine schedule friendly clinics or pediatricians.

 I try to be unbiased and neutral about vaccines.
-Throughout my 18 years of practice I have seen children die from vaccine preventable illnesses, and I have seen children suffer pain, seizures and developmental losses after receiving vaccines.
+Throughout my over 20 years of practice I have seen children die from vaccine preventable illnesses, and I have seen children suffer pain, seizures and developmental losses after receiving vaccines.

 The most important issue, I believe, is that parents understand that vaccines are of the options available, and whether to do them or not, should definitely be a parent’s choice – not mandated by the medical establishment.
 If you want to do them great.
 If you don’t, that’s great too!
 Life is all about making informed choices and then living with the consequences – we can only do the best we can with the information we have in the moment.
 No one can tell you what is the “best” decision for any one person – because no one knows!
 I honor and support parent’s intuitive “gut” feelings about their children.
 I always tell my parents to pay close attention to these “gut” feelings, because they are usually right, and those of us in the medical profession are often wrong, if we believe otherwise.